willclarkson/lsstScratchWIC/README.md

 ### Data and paths ###

 By default, the notebooks all look in subdirectories of the working directory for the precomputed metrics.
+Outputs are also by default sent into subdirectories of the working directory.

 However, if you uncomment the relevant lines in the notebooks, they will look in subdirectory data/metricOutputs in the repository.
 This